 I find this sort of stuff very interesting.

 Windows Vista (formerly code-named Longhorn) will have six new fonts included when it is released next year.
 The fonts are called Calibri, Cambria, Candara, Consolas, Constantia and Corbel and are available for download.
-Constantia is my favorite.
+Constantia is my favourite.

 (via tipmonkies)